AbdoSalah22/mern-product-store/README.md

 ## Credits

-Built as a crash course project for learning the MERN stack and Docker.
+Credits to **Codesistency** on YouTube for creating a crash course project for learning the MERN stack.
-Credits: Codesistency on YouTube

 ---